symend-deployments/symend-samples/Customer.Api/Symend.Client.Customer/docs/DataTargetDefinitionsApi.md

 <a name="createdatatargetdefinition"></a>
 # **CreateDataTargetDefinition**
-> DataTargetDefinitionModelResultModel CreateDataTargetDefinition (string xSymOrganizationId, DataTargetDefinitionForm dataTargetDefinitionForm = null)
+> DataTargetDefinitionModelResultModel CreateDataTargetDefinition (Guid xSymOrganizationId, DataTargetDefinitionForm dataTargetDefinitionForm = null)

 Create a new Data Target Definition